Passages by Anne Hamre tells the story of Anne and Frank. It’s a story of vision, courage, overcoming obstacles, perseverance and (of course) love.

 So when Anne Hamre’s book Passages came across my desk I was intrigued.
-And when I saw the journey leads to the Fraser Valley in British Columbia (where I live) it was a no-brainer.
+And then I saw the journey leads to the Fraser Valley in British Columbia (where I live).
+So it was a no-brainer.
 Yes I’ll read this book.

 I didn’t know what to expect other than the adventure of moving to a new land and overcoming obstacles.
 What I discovered?
-Not everyone who moved to North America or Australia from the United Kingdom was seen as a hero or even a brave adventurer.
+Not everyone who moved to North America or Australia from the United Kingdom was seen as a hero.
+Or even as a brave adventurer.
 And there wasn’t a lot of information of what to expect.
 People made huge, life-changing decisions based on RUMOURS!

 Franks motivations aren’t disclosed other than he really, really wants a dairy farm and Anne was gracious enough to pretend his dreams were hers to.
 Or maybe she adopted them as her own because she loved Frank so much.
 I never believed she wanted the life she lived but she said she did, so who am I to judge?

 Or maybe that’s the point.
 In those days of big risk/big reward you had to put it all on the line for the chance at a new life.